Anron Icons: 1150+ Editable Icons for Figma & IconJar

 – Quick search via IconJar

-Go on, learn more about features, see the full preview, and try the free demo on my Gumroad!
+Find out more about the features, watch the full preview, and try the free demo on the Gumroad!

-I'm super excited about launching my first commercial product and really hope you enjoy it!
-Contact me if you want to get a discount 😏